What is coronavirus?

-- COVID-19 is the illness caused by a novel virus in the Coronavirus family.
-It has not been seen in humans before.
+- COVID-19 is the illness caused by a novel virus in the Coronavirus family, named SARS-CoV-2.
+Prior to December 2019, it had not been seen in humans before.

-- Coronavirus causes respiratory (breathing) illnesses on a spectrum, from a cold to pneumonia.
+- SARS-CoV-2 causes respiratory (breathing) illnesses on a spectrum, from a cold to pneumonia.

 What is a pandemic?

-- A worldwide spread of a new disease.
+- A worldwide spread of a new contagious disease.